Mapping Long Island

 The Long Island Index interactive map combines a rich amount of information coupled with easy-to-use tools so you can visualize relationships across several types of data at local and regional scales.
 It supplements and enhances the work of the Long Island Index to develop and monitor regional community indicators.

-The map was officially launched [PDF] on December 10, 2008.
-Several local and industry news outlets covered the story.
-Here's a great summary of the map's power and potential.
+The map was officially launched on December 10, 2008 (Read the press release).
+Several local and industry news outlets covered the story, including a great summary of the map's power and potential from the Times of Huntington (no longer online).

 - Detailed property-level patterns of residential, commercial, industrial, and other land use types within each village and across Long Island.
 This data – provided under license by the Nassau and Suffolk planning departments – has not been mapped online before.
 It provides a rich picture of each of Long Island’s neighborhoods.